-However, they do receive some negative reviews indicating challenges interacting with the customer service team.
+However, Banner Life does receive some negative reviews, indicating challenges interacting with the customer service team.
 These crop up primarily when a clerical error was made or a client tries to surrender a policy.
 Therefore, while it’s always a good practice, with Banner Life you will want to get confirmation of any policy actions you take, even small edits such as changing a name or updating your mailing address.